Prounckk/eremeev/content/posts/github-copilot-my-experience.md

 ![](/2022/chatgpt-bubble-sorting-go.png )
 It's still O(n^2), but looks slightly better than other AIs.
 Did you notice the variable `n` that helped not to check the length of the array every time?
 Did you notice my typo in the question?
 The chatGPT was ok with it.  ¯\\_(ツ)_/¯

+# Github Copilot vs chatGPT
+Interesting, but Copilot is ChatGPT!
+Almost!
+Github Copilot developed in collaboration with OpenAI and powered by OpenAI Codex, which is a direct descendant of GPT-3 that has been trained for programming tasks.
+The difference between them is that ChatGPT is specifically designed for chatbot applications, while Github Copilot (see OpenAI Codex) is for coders.

 ## Concerns
 Right after finishing writing the article, my subscription to Github Copilot will be over.
 I will not renew it, not because it was a terrible experience, It wasn't.
 I won't, but I have some concerns.